openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 * **GRE segmentation** In this mode of operation, Neutron does not require a dedicated network adapter.
 Neutron builds a mesh of GRE tunnels from each compute node and controller nodes to every other node.
 Private networks for each tenant make use of this mesh for isolated traffic.
-Additionally, your Public network should remain untagged if you consolidate all Neutron traffic to one NIC.

-It is important to note that if you use tagged networks for your configuration and combine multiple networks onto one NIC, you should make the Public network untagged on this NIC, but it is not a requirement.
-Additionally, it is best if you place both the Private and Admin networks on a separate NIC from the Public network to ensure that traffic is separated adequately.
+It is important to note:

+* if you use tagged networks for your configuration and combine multiple networks onto one NIC, you should make the Public network untagged on this NIC.
+  It is not a requirement, but best for access to the Openstack Dashboard and public Openstack API.
+* Is a best if you place the Private, Admin, Public and Management networks on a separate NIC to ensure that traffic is separated adequately.
+* You can't combine Private or Admin network with any other networks on one NIC.

 A typical network configuration for Neutron with VLAN segmentation might look like this: